Spy-Gaming-TF2/Bagley-Discord-Bot/README.md

 # Codsworth-Discord-Bot
 A bot I have made in my free time.
 [Invite](invite.sketchysite.xyz) and [Support Server](https://discord.gg/H3E5DSK3Sh).
-After downloading, run npm i to install all modules required for this bot to run.
+After downloading, make a config.json file to store your bot token, clientID (bot's id in a server.
+Use developer options in discord to get), and guildID (test server) run "npm i" to install all modules required for this bot to run.
+Run "node ." to start the bot.